 - Convenience will continue to drive the mobile shopping experience.

 - Mobile load speed will continue to affect conversion rates.

 - Personalized offers delivered via mobile devices will help set brands apart.

-If you want your eCommerce website to thrive, it’s time to go “all-in” on mobile.
-As long as the current ecommerce industry trends continue, there will soon come a point when nearly every consumer uses a mobile device to shop online, even for alcohol and furniture!
-And that’ll position your eCommerce business for even bigger things!
+If you want your ecommerce website to thrive, it’s time to go “all-in” on mobile.
+As long as the current ecommerce industry trends continue, there will soon come a point when nearly every consumer uses a mobile device to shop online.
+We are already seeing shoppers branch out to shopping online for everything from alcohol to furniture—every industry will be impacted sooner or later.
+Make sure you position your ecommerce business for even bigger things.